-- Possession of a firearm or "other dangerous instrumentality other than a knife." - Possession, distribution, sale, gift, or loan of controlled dangerous substances. - Possession of a knife with a blade greater than two inches in length, if the student is eleven years of age or older, or in grades 6-12.
+- Possession of a firearm or "other dangerous instrumentality other than a knife." - Possession, distribution, sale, gift, or loan of controlled dangerous substances. - Possession of a knife with a blade greater than two inches in length, if the student is in grades 6-12. - Any student in grades 6-12 who is suspended a third time within the same school year for any offense, except those related to dress code or tardiness, shall be recommended for expulsion.